-In terms of the SEBI Debt Regulations, for an issuer undertaking a public issue of debt securities, the minimum subscription for public issue of debt securities shall be 75% of the Base Issue Size.
-If our Company does not receive the minimum subscription of 75% of the Base Issue Size i.e. ₹ 7500 lakh within 30 days from the date of issue of the prospectus, entire Application Amount shall be unblocked in the relevant ASBA Account(s) of the Applicants within 6 working days, from the Issue closing date provided herein, the Application Amount has been transferred to Public Issue Account from the respective ASBA Accounts.
-Such Application Amount shall be refunded from the Refund Account to the relevant ASBA Accounts(s) of the Applicants within 6 working days from the Issue Closing Date, failing which the Company will become liable to refund the Application Amount along with interest at the rate of 15% per annum for the delayed period.
+In terms of the SEBI Debt Regulations, for an issuer undertaking a public issue of debt securities, the minimum subscription for public issue of debt securities shall be 75% of the Base Issue.
+If our Company does not receive the minimum subscription of 75% of the Base Issue, i.e.₹ 7,500 lakh, within 30 days from the date of the issue of the Prospectus or such other period as may be specified by SEBI, the entire Application Amount shall be unblocked in the relevant ASBA Account(s) of the Applicants within 6 (six) working days from the Issue Closing Date provided wherein, the Application Amount has been transferred to the Public Issue Account from the respective ASBA Accounts, such Application Amount shall be refunded from the Refund Account to the relevant ASBA Account(s) of the Applicants within 6 (six) working days from the Issue Closing Date, failing which the Company will become liable to refund the Application Amount along with interest at the rate of 15 (fifteen) percent per annum for the delayed period.

 Under Section 39(3) of the Companies Act, 2013 read with Rule 11(2) of the Companies (Prospectus and Allotment of Securities) Rules, 2014 if the stated minimum subscription amount is not received within the specified period, the application money received is to be credited only to the bank account from which the subscription was remitted.
 To the extent possible, where the required information for making such refunds is available with our Company and/or Registrar, refunds will be made to the account prescribed.
-However, where our Company and/or Registrar does not have the necessary information for making such refunds, our Companyand/or Registrar will follow the guidelines prescribed by SEBI in this regard.
+However, where our Company and/or Registrar does not have the necessary information for making such refunds, our Company and/or Registrar will follow the guidelines prescribed by SEBI in this regard.